 The Petzl Iko Core is our top pick among the best headlamps for running.
 We love its balance of lighting technology, weight, and comfort.
 Although brighter lights and longer battery life used to commonly come with compromises in weight and comfort, Petzl made no such compromises here.

 The head harness of this light made it stand out from the competition.
 The silicone band was exceptionally comfortable and held the battery cradle easily, and we couldn’t even feel the LED panel on the front.
-When we tightened it down on our head, it never felt like there were any pressure points, and even when a bit loose, it never felt like it was bouncing around on our head.
+When we tightened it down on our head, it never felt like there were any pressure points, and even when a bit loose, it never felt like it was bouncing around.
 If you’re someone who gets headaches while wearing a headlamp, this could be a great option for you.

 Be sure to check out our in-depth Petzl Iko Core review.

-Actual Weight: 2.4 ounces (68 grams) | Maximum Light Output: 500 lumens | Battery Source(s): 1,250-mAh Petzl Core rechargeable (included) or 3 AAA
+Actual Weight: 2.8 ounces (80 grams) | Maximum Light Output: 500 lumens | Battery Source(s): 1,250-mAh Petzl Core rechargeable (included) or 3 AAA

 Shop the Petzl Iko Core